Pork Rub - Spice Rub for BBQ, Smoking, Roasting, or Grilling

 Suitable Meat Cuts

 We have used this on slow cooked pork belly (grill it for the last 10 minutes to get a crisp crust).
 It is also amazing on pork ribs, pork chops, or even on breakfast sausages.

 Dry rub the pork with sea salt flakes and leave it sit in the fridge for a few hours at least.
 Remove the pork from the fridge half an hour (and hour for pork belly) before cooking so as it is at room temperature.
 Pat the meat dry with paper towels and pat a generous amount of the rub onto the pork.
 Oven bake, fry or grill the pork until it is cooked how you like it.
 Rest the meat for 5 minutes before eating.

 Notes on Cooking Pork Belly

 In our opinion pork belly should be cooked long and slow to render the fat and then quicky grilled or oven baked for a few minutes at a very high temperature for a nice crust and crackling.
 Start the pork cooking by frying it fat side down in the roasting pan before putting it in the warm oven.
 A lot of sources recommend filling the pan with stock or wine but don't do this if you are using our rub as it will not form a crust.

 Raw Cane Sugar, Oak Smoked Spanish Paprika, Garlic Powder, Onion Powder, Ginger Powder, Rosemary

-Eat it however you like, but for a true BBQ experience try our Scotch BBQ sauce with your beef.
+Eat it however you like, but for a true BBQ experience try our Scotch BBQ sauce with your pork.